-- The tax Department of the Finance Division also monitors and updates the list of non-cooperative states prepared by the Council of the European Union to ensure that the Group meets its obligations in this area. - The Group's internal audit teams ensure that the procedures defined by the Group are properly applied when they perform reviews at subsidiaries. - The Group does not have a taxable base, nor assets in countries charging little tax and not party to the OECD Convention on Mutual Administrative Assistance in Tax Matters. - The Group's effective tax rate is higher than the weighted average of local tax rates incurred.
-In 2020, it stood at 39.3%.
+- ◆ The tax Department of the Finance Division also monitors and updates the list of non-cooperative states prepared by the Council of the European Union to ensure that the Group meets its obligations in this area. - The Group's internal audit teams ensure that the procedures defined by the Group are properly applied when they perform reviews at subsidiaries. - ◆ The Group does not have a taxable base, nor assets in countries charging little tax and not party to the OECD Convention on Mutual Administrative Assistance in Tax Matters.
+Our Valrhona subsidiary is active in Madagascar, a producer of quality cocoa, the raw material essential to its activity. - The Group's effective tax rate is higher than the weighted average of local tax rates incurred.
+In 2020, it stood at 46.2%.